MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 # Best practices for developing secure WebView2 applications

-The WebView2 control hosts web content.
-While there are many advantages of hosting web content inside your native application, when used incorrectly, web content can create vulnerabilities.
-Therefore, we recommend designing your WebView2 appication to closely monitor the interactions between the web content and the host application in line with the following practices.
+When used correctly, hosting web content inside your native application offers certain advantages, such as ___.
+To avoid vulnerabilities that can arise from hosting web content, make sure to design your WebView2 application to closely monitor interactions between the web content and the host application.

 ## Best Practices